Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 with +5V (it will work on +3.3V, but it doesn't perform as well).
 You don't want to put it on the PA power lines, as you may want to power off the PA while still receiving.
 Maybe another current limiter is in order?
+Yes

 There's a note in the schematic about biasing the 5043 inputs, but I can't find any info on that.
 It's on the RF Input sheet.
 Need to figure out if that's something that needs to be done.
-I don't really understand the comment, though.
+I don't really understand the comment, though. - The comment was from an app note that Bob read that the inputs on the 5043 apparently work better if biased to about 1V.
+He can't find the app note any more.

 The RX input filter can probably do the impedance adjustment for the LNA, but I'm not sure how to calculate that.
 There's an impedance matching circuit in there now, removing it would save two parts.

 Probably remove the L1/L2 inductor on the AX5043s and replace them with a short.
-I don't think we will use them.
+I don't think we will use them. - Needed for 2M to work, need to get the inductor value.

 Is there a reason the ANTP1 output of the AX5043 is connected to a 50 ohm resistor?
-I can't find anything in the datasheet or errata about that, it always shows it disconnected when not used.
+I can't find anything in the datasheet or errata about that, it always shows it disconnected when not used. - May or may not be necessary.
+You could use this on one of the receive ports as an alternate transmitter.

 What UFL connectors can be removed?

 Do we need all those wire holes?
 A few I can understand, for powering the board on the bench, but there are a bunch of them, some with just grounds.
-Need to figure out their purpose.
+Need to figure out their purpose. - Used for scope clips.
+Need to add a few more.

 Does it make sense to wire the UARTs to the PC104?
 If so, do we need two of them on the PC104?
 Shouldn't one go to a separate connector